ET Speaks From Home

 In this damp, moisture enters the property through external walls and reaches the internal walls, which can cause damp patches.
 The damp patches grow horizontally.

-Cornices and coving are prepared with timber; when moisture enters the timber material, it can become saturated and start destroying the color.
+Cornices and coving are prepared with timber; when moisture enters the timber material, it can become saturated and start destroying the colour.

 In the rainy season, moisture accommodates in internal walls, and damp patches started appearing to be the major sign of penetrating damp.
 The penetrating damp can be dangerous and can cause structural timber decay, Dry Rot, and wet rot.